Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 ### Lighthouse

- Lighthouse was used to test Performance, Best Practices, Accessibility and SEO on the Desktop.
+ Google Lighthouse in Google Chrome Developer Tools was used to test the performance of the website.

 * Desktop Results: